-The North Carolina brain injury attorneys at Daggett Shuler injury lawyers can help.
+The North Carolina traumatic brain injury lawyers at Daggett Shuler can help.
 Every year thousands of individuals are victims of head trauma that result in traumatic brain injury, also called TBI.
 This type of injury occurs when the brain is driven into the side of the skull by a sudden blow, by a shaking force, or “whiplash.”
 The impact can cause bruising and swelling of the brain, and in some cases, the impact will be sufficient enough to tear blood vessels in the brain, causing intracranial bleeding.
 Don’t hesitate to call our North Carolina brain injury attorneys today.

 What are the types of head injuries?